huhwt/huhwt-tsm/README.md

 This is a webtrees 2.2 module - It cannot be used with webtrees 2.1.

-For webtrees 2.1 use the huhwt-tsm Release v2.1.20.0 respectively the huhwt-tsm Branch 2.1.
+For webtrees 2.1 use the latest release of the huhwt-tsm Branch 2.1.

 Attention:
 ~~~
-  This module requires to be operated in a PHP 8.2-onward system
+  This module requires to be operated in a PHP 8.3-onward system.
-  environment due to some features not have been available before.
 ~~~

 ## Contents